-According to the material that geared motor adopts, geared motor is divided into plastic and metal types.
-It means that the material of the housing part is plastic or metal.
-In fact, our metal gears include power metallurgy and hardware processing.
-But in fact, no matter metal or plastic version, they have their own advantages and limitations.
-Here are the reasons for choosing plastic geared motor.
+Depending on the material used, geared motors are divided into plastic and metal types, based on the material of the housing.
+While our metal gears also include power metallurgy and hardware processing, both types of gears have their own advantages and limitations.
+Here are some reasons for choosing plastic geared motors.

-1. Lower cost: Generally, the production cost of plastic gear is cheaper than that of metal gear.
-Since there is usually no need for secondary finishing, plastic gears typically represent a 50% to 90% saving relative to stamped or machined metal gears, according to Plastics Technology.
+1. Lower cost: Generally, the production cost of plastic gears is cheaper than that of metal gears.
+Since there is usually no need for secondary finishing, plastic gears typically account for savings of 50% to 90% compared to stamped or machined metal gears.

-2. Low noise: Strong shock absorption performance of plastic gear motor contributes to low noise during operation.
+2. Low noise: Strong shock absorption performance of plastic gear motors contributes to their low noise during operation.

-4. High precision: The plastic gear can achieve high precision with consistent material quality and precise molding process control.
+4. High precision: Plastic gears can achieve high precision with consistent material quality and precise molding process control.

 5. Strong bearing capacity: Since plastic gears can be wider than metal gears, they can achieve greater load-bearing capacity and more power transfer in a single stage.